Track Invoices From Request to Receipt.

 How to Track Invoices and Payments Together?

-Manually, someone checks the bank statement, finds the matching credit, and updates the invoice record.
-This works at low volume but breaks at scale – partial payments, missing references and multi-bank accounts multiply the checking work.
+Manually, someone checks the bank statement, finds the matching credit and updates the invoice record.
+This works at low volume.
+At scale, partial payments, missing references and multi-bank accounts multiply the checking work significantly.

 What happens when invoice status and payment status get out of sync?